Sunday, February 11, 2018

 Infiltration

 Plants, animals, and other organisms are moved from their native lands in different ways.
-These pathways of introduction often involve humans who accidentally or intentionally move them.
+These pathways of introduction often involve humans who move them accidentally or intentionally.

-Setting in: Once they are in a new place, some organisms settle in more successfully than others.
+Setting in: Once in a new place, some organisms settle in more successfully than others.
 Certain factors allow an introduced species to become invasive:

 They are adaptable-they can survive in a range of climates, habitats, and soil types; they eat a wide variety.